choprahetarth/Spectral-Data-Prediction-TMLC/README.md

 # Spectral-Data-Prediction-TMLC
-Solution to the problem statement provided by TMLC
+Solution to the problem statement provided by The Machine Learning Company

 ## Problem Statement
 Build a deep learning model on given tabular data(File is attached along with this email)